 Big Splash Indoor Waterpark at Rocking Horse Ranch

-Take a family road trip to this AAA Three Diamond Rated resort in the Hudson Valley for a weekend of all-around, all-inclusive good times.
-You’re sure to keep busy with all of the on-site activities available like skiing, snow tubing and ice skating, but there’s no doubt the kids will want to spend some time at Big Splash.
-There they can ride the 250-foot-long Gold Rush Flume slide, play on the interactive aqua station and attempt to conquer a slippery obstacle course.
+Take a family road trip to this resort in the Hudson Valley for a weekend of all-around, all-inclusive good times.
+You’re sure to keep busy with all of the on-site activities like mountain tubing, horse riding and mini golf (and skiing, snow tubing and ice skating in winter), but there’s no doubt the kids will want to spend some time at Big Splash.
+They can ride the 250-foot-long Gold Rush Flume slide, play on the interactive aqua station and attempt to conquer a slippery obstacle course.
 This water park is exclusively for guests.

 Cascades Indoor Waterpark at Greek Peak Mountain Resort

-After taking on the Finger Lakes ski slopes, experience a different kind of thrill on one of the body slides or the three-story tube slide at Cascades.
+While the resort is known for its ski slopes, you can experience a different kind of thrill on one of the body slides or the three-story tube slide at Cascades.
 If you want to slow down, head outside to the heated pool and hot tubs where you can relax beside the mountain year-round.
 Other attractions include a basketball cove and children’s play area.
 Water park tickets are included with stay at Hope Lake Lodge.
 Day passes are also available, but purchasing in advance on the resort’s website is highly recommended, especially for weekends.

-After skiing and snow tubing on the mountain, the fun continues for guests heading back to Camelback Lodge in the Poconos, where the multi-level Aquatopia awaits.
+No matter the time of year there’s something to do on the mountain at Camelback Resort in the Poconos, from zip lining to skiing.
+The fun continues for guests heading back to Camelback Lodge, where the multilevel Aquatopia awaits.
 Seven pools, 13 slides – including the longest indoor water coaster in the U.S., wave pool, surf simulator, lazy river, aqua play structure and adventure lagoon for the little ones, make it one of the best indoor water parts in the Northeast.
 A swim-up bar, spa lagoon and private cabanas provide refuge from all the excitement for adults.
 This water park is exclusively for guests.

 H20ooohh!
 Indoor Family Waterpark at Split Rock Resort